-Most of the airlines checked before boarding.
-To protect your stroller ask the ticketing agent for a poly bag to keep your gear clean while it is in the cargo hold.
-Take a photo of your stroller or car seat before travel so that you can show it to the insurance companies the pre-condition of damage.
+Most of the airlines check the stroller before boarding.
+To protect your stroller, ask the ticketing agent for a polybag.
+It will keep your gear clean while it is in the cargo hold.
+Before traveling, take a photo of your stroller, if it does any damage, then you can show this to the insurance company.

 Important FAQ about protecting stroller on a flight

-2. Question: How do I pack the stroller for air travel?
+1. Question: How to keep the stroller clean for air travel?

 Answer: To keep your stroller clean, you must wrap it with a plastic bag and securing the opening with packing tape or tied knot.
-To protect your stroller from scratch or any other damage during travel, try to use a padded stroller bag.
+To protect your stroller from scratch or any other damage, try to use a padded stroller bag.

-4. Question: How do I protect the stroller when flying?
+2. Question: How do I protect the stroller while flying?

 Answer: Cover your stroller with a dedicated stroller cover or a padded bag to protect it from the soil and other superficial damage like the broken frame or torn padding.
-If you found at the airport without a stroller bag then most of the airlines will offer a heavy-duty plastic bag to use as a protecting cover.
+If you arrived at the airport without a stroller bag, then most of the airlines will offer a heavy-duty plastic bag to use as a protecting cover.

 Answer: Yes, it can happen.
-Sadly it is true that strollers can get damaged during travel on the plane.
-For this reason, we suggest that it is important to pack your stroller well in order to protect it from any unwanted damage while traveling on the plane.
+For this reason, we suggest, just pack your stroller well to protect it from any unwanted damage while traveling on the plane.

 Answer: Yes, definitely you can.
-If your stroller is small enough in size then you can consider it just an additional piece of luggage.
-Like other things you bring, you can either check it or carry it on the plane.
+If your stroller is small in size, then you can consider it just an additional piece of luggage.

 Answer: Some airlines do it but not always the case.
 Actually, it depends on the respective airline’s regulations.
-That is why we highly recommend you to check your airline’s policies regarding carrying a stroller before booking your flight.
+We highly recommend you to check your airline’s policies regarding carrying a stroller before booking your flight.
 You need to be careful to protect your stroller, especially if it is expensive.

-9. Question: What size stroller should I take on the plane?
+6. Question: which size stroller should I take on the plane?

-Answer: You can take any size of the stroller with the rest of your luggage.
-Though many airports have some restrictions on the size and weight of the stroller, you should check the policies against your selected stroller before you make your booking.
+Answer: Many airplanes have some restrictions on the size and weight of the stroller, you should check their stroller policies against before you make your booking.
 As an example of what kind of conditions that airlines can impose on carrying stroller, we have mentioned the American Airlines Stroller Policy above.
 Please check it.